 The Real Underdogs

 Have you ever felt overwhelmed because it seemed the world was against you?
 Have you stalled out because the path ahead seemed too difficult?
-Or because the odds were gigantic and your chances for success were slim to none?

 We’ve all felt like an underdog at some point in our lives.